estuhub/genius-ai/README.md

 ## HTTPS Requests Management: Axios
 A simple, promise-based HTTP client for making requests to a RESTful API.
 For more info, check [documentation](https://axios-http.com/docs/intro).

+## react-markdown
+A React component that parses markdown and renders it to HTML.
+For more info, check [documentation](https://www.npmjs.com/package/react-markdown).